 - Connect the condensate siphon (1).
-Use the supplied drain hose (2) for this. - Connect a condensate discharge pipe (21.5 mm, not included in the scope of delivery) to the drain hose (2). - During installation remove all burs from inside of cut pipe work and avoid excessive adhesive which may trap small pockets of water close to the pipe wall which can freeze and build into a larger ice plug.

-As with other pipe work insulate the condensate discharge pipe to minimise any risk of freezing and beware when crossing cavities that the fall is maintained and the pipe sleeved.
+Use the supplied drain hose (2) for this. - Connect condensate drain pipework (21.5 mm, not included in the scope of delivery) (3) to the drain hose (2). - During installation remove all burs from inside of cut pipe work and avoid excessive adhesive which may trap small pockets of water close to the pipe wall which can freeze and build into a larger ice plug. - As with other pipe work insulate the condensate discharge pipe to minimise any risk of freezing and beware when crossing cavities that the fall is maintained and the pipe sleeved.

-You can find further information in specification "BS 6798" for installing and maintaining gas-fired boilers with a nominal heat loading under 70 kW.
+You can find further information in BS 6789: "Specification for installing and maintaining gas-fired boilers with a nominal heat loading less than 70 kW".